I am the Member of Parliament for the Lichfield Constituency.

 Member of Parliament

-I was first elected to Parliament in 1992 for the Mid Staffordshire constituency which included the City of Lichfield.
+In 1992 I was elected to Parliament for the Mid Staffordshire constituency which included the City of Lichfield.
 Then, in May 1997, after the Parliamentary boundaries were changed and the constituency was abolished, I was re-elected as the Conservative Member of Parliament for the constituency of Lichfield and re-elected each time thereafter with ever increasing majorities and vote share.

 Prior to the 2010 election, I was an Opposition Whip and my duties included our by election campaigns.
 Immediately prior to that appointment, I was Shadow Minister for Economic Affairs with responsibilities overlapping Trade & Industry and the Treasury.